As developers embrace Kubernetes, Replicated launches tools to manage its deployments – TechCrunch

 The solution that the company hit upon was to launch a suite of services — which are available now — that could “operationalize and scale the Kubernetes applications,” Miller said.

-Replicated had been focused on third party software written by someone else and delivered to run internally within a company’s on-premise hardware.
+Replicated had been focused on third-party software written by someone else and delivered to run internally within a company’s on-premise hardware.
 Now the company is launching what it calls KOTS (Kubernetes Off The Shelf), which is a play on commercial off-the-shelf software, Miller says.

 “The future of enterprise software is going to be these Kubernetes applications delivered to enterprises so that they can run privately, securely, in their own environments,” says Miller.